connotext reference

 [useful software][key]

-This only works if a definition with the same key also appears somewhere in the document.
+The above will be linked if a definition with the same key appears in the input, either before or after the reference.
 More on references...

 [key]: http://www.roaringpenguin.com/remind